COBOL: COBOL-85

 In June 1978, work began on revising COBOL-74.
 The proposed standard (commonly called COBOL-80) differed significantly from the previous one, causing concerns about incompatibility and conversion costs.
 In January 1981, Joseph T. Brophy, Senior Vice-president of Travelers Insurance, threatened to sue the standard committee because it was not upwards compatible with COBOL-74.
 Mr. Brophy described previous conversions of their 40-million-line code base as "non-productive" and a "complete waste of our programmer resources".
 Later that year, the Data Processing Management Association (DPMA) said it was "strongly opposed" to the new standard, citing "prohibitive" conversion costs and enhancements that were "forced on the user".

 During the first public review period, the committee received 2,200 responses, of which 1,700 were negative form letters.
 Other responses were detailed analyses of the effect COBOL-80 would have on their systems; conversion costs were predicted to be at least 50 cents per line of code.
 Fewer than a dozen of the responses were in favor of the proposed standard.

-ISO TC97-SC5 installed in 1979 the international COBOL Experts Group, on initiative of Wim Ebbinkhuijsen.
+ISO TC97-SC5 installed in 1979 the international COBOL Experts Group, on the initiative of Wim Ebbinkhuijsen.
 The group consisted of COBOL experts from many countries, including the United States.
-Its goal was to achieve mutual understanding and respect between ANSI and the rest of the world with regard to the need of new COBOL features.
+Its goal was to achieve mutual understanding and respect between ANSI and the rest of the world with regard to the need for new COBOL features.
 After three years, ISO changed the status of the group to a formal Working Group: WG 4 COBOL.
 The group took primary ownership and development of the COBOL standard, where ANSI made most of the proposals.

 In 1983, the DPMA withdrew its opposition to the standard, citing the responsiveness of the committee to public concerns.
 In the same year, a National Bureau of Standards study concluded that the proposed standard would present few problems.
 A year later, DEC released a VAX/VMS COBOL-80, and noted that conversion of COBOL-74 programs posed few problems.
 The new EVALUATE statement and inline PERFORM were particularly well received and improved productivity, thanks to simplified control flow and debugging.

 The second public review drew another 1,000 (mainly negative) responses, while the last drew just 25, by which time many concerns had been addressed.

 In 1985, the ISO Working Group 4 accepted the then-version of the ANSI proposed standard, made several changes and set it as the new ISO standard COBOL 85.
 It was published in late 1985.

 Sixty features were changed or deprecated and 115 were added, such as: